 "Melt" is too tame a word for what happened when the ice ages ended and the glaciers began converting to flowing water.
 In many places the glacier to the north of our area was a sheet of ice over a mile thick, in a few places maybe even two miles thick, and at that time ice covered about a quarter of the earth's face.
 The southernmost boundary of the glacier to the north of us ran just to the north of today's Ohio River.
 Therefore, that glacier did not extend into the Lower Mississippi Valley.
 It did, however, profoundly affect our weather and landscape.

 That doesn't mean that our entire area was tundra-like during the Ice Ages.
 Studies of fossilized pollen indicate that around 20,000 years ago that part of the Lower Mississippi Valley north of about Grenada Lake in northcentral Mississippi was occupied by boreal forest, consisting largely of pines, spruces, firs, birches and willows.
 For about 80 miles south of Grenada Lake a transition zone occurred leading from boreal forest to evergreen forests similar to today's piney woods.
-Moreover, average seasonal temperatures here were not tremendously different from what we have today.
-A detailed account of this strange environment is detailed in the 1999 work Paleoclimates, Paleovegetation, and Paleofloras of North America North of Mexico During the Late Quaternary, by Paul and Hazel Delcourt, which can be accessed online at the Flora of North America Project.
-The "Late Quaternary" covers our "20,000 years ago."
+Curiously, average seasonal temperatures here were not tremendously different from what we have today.

 So, about 20,000 years ago, the glacier north of us began converting an outrageous amount of ice into flowing, charging, exploding, sea-like rivers of meltwater which rampaged toward us, gushing down an immense, wild-looking wasteland-channel that one day would tame and become known as "the lazy Mississippi."